erwanM974/hibou_efm/README.md

 Let us consider the following example:

-We have the following .hsf model file:
+We have the following .hxsf model file:

 ```
 @analyze_option{